loco-philippe/Environmental-Sensing/README.md

 The establishment of strong interoperability is conditioned by:

-- The existence of a unique and shared data structure (standard)
+- The existence of semantic data structure (standard)
 - The availability of open tools for exploiting this structure (connectors),

 Three additional conditions are necessary for this structure to be adopted and applied:

 - A simple implementation adapted to each need,
-- A construction of “convergence” rather than “questioning” of the existing,
+- A construction of "convergence" rather than "questioning" of the existing,
-- Compatibility with the “general interest” qualification of environmental data
+- Compatibility with the "general interest" qualification of environmental data

 ## The Environmental Sensing project (ES project)